tdnguyen6/flexible-fn-rs/README.md

 # How is the code structured?

-There are 3 demo, focusing on 3 kinds of functions:
+There are 2 demos, focusing on 2 kinds of overloading mechanisms:

+- Overload input types only (each input type has exactly 1 output type)
+- Overload both input and output types (each input type can have many output types)

+The 2 demos are further splitted into 3 subcategories:

 - Independent functions, calling without attaching to any struct
 - Struct functions, defined in struct impl blocks
 - Trait functions, defined in `impl Trait for Struct` blocks

 # Named/Unnamed and Optional arguments